 What makes P2P lending platforms unhealthy for the borrowers is when they cannot repay their loans, so they have to take out new loans to pay the first loan.
 This is criticized for being unethical as the investors help to fund such activities.
 This can also turn out to be a major risk if more and more borrowers are unable to repay their loans and therefore take out new loans when trying to pay off the first loans.

 The second risk brings me to the third risk.
 Understanding the platforms.
 There is a big difference in how the platform’s obligations are to the investors.
 On a platform like Mintos or Estateguru, the loan originators are required to buy back defaulted loans, while on a platform like Crowdestor there are no guarantees if the borrower cannot repay their loan.

 Therefore, understanding how each platform works is essential to the capital you have at risk.

 The financial state of the platforms is often overlooked.
 While I cannot blame investors as the platforms are generally really poor at publishing their financial statements.
 However, as an investor, you must know the basic financials to properly manage the risks.

 While you cannot expect the smaller platforms to generate massive amounts of profits.
 A P2P lending platform’s financial statement tells something about how they as a company manage their money and assets.

-In the industry 4.0, FinTech companies are evolving quick.
+In industry 4.0, FinTech companies are evolving quickly.
 P2P lending is under the category of FinTech, and in every industrial revolution, it is followed by a collapse.
-Therefore, ensuring proper asset management by the P2P lending platform is a good risk mitigation.
+Therefore, ensuring proper asset management by the P2P lending platform is good risk mitigation.

 5 – Regulation in the Future